DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 One-class Support Vector Machine improved recall of anomaly detection by 2%.
 This is a rather high improvement as our statistical approach was already acceptable.
 SVM is a more sophisticated algorithm and it is extensively used in classification and regression tasks because of its high accuracy and clear interpretation.

 Another machine learning algorithm that we used to identify time-series anomalies was Isolation Forest.
-It provides the best overall performance among methods that aren't based on deep learning giving 99.25% ofF1 score, 100% of precision, and 98.52% of recall.
+It provides the best overall performance among methods that aren't based on deep learning giving 99.25% of F1 score, 100% of precision, and 98.52% of recall.
 The algorithm is easily interpretable, doesn't require much of preprocessing steps, and is designed specifically for detecting anomalies.
 Isolation Forest doesn't have major drawbacks which makes it one of the most preferable choices in our task.

 In the end, we tried a more complex solution which was deep learning.
 This process required the biggest amount of data preprocessing and took a lot of time because training bidirectional networks is a challenging task for the machine.
 In this example, the data was transformed in a way that didn't need the rows to be labeled, so it was also an unsupervised method.
 Our network was able to mimic the behavior of the data in a very accurate way which allowed us to find all anomalies correctly without getting any false positives.
 We proved that those types of approaches to the problem can also result in success, getting the best possible score for this model.